Steigner/RM1_Gripper/models-print/README.md

 ## Note

 Parts marked:
 * **U** - universal
 * **A** - angular
 * **S** - straight

-So choose and print your prefered gripper.
+So choose and print your prefered type of gripper.